Because she said it was raining.

 That’s one meaning to it.
 The other is in reference to someone who really doesn’t live in the same city – or country.

 Apologies to those who couldn’t understand the Urdu-English text above and found it nothing more than a bibbery-a-bibbery-boo!
-(If I could, I’d post a translation someday near.)Copyrights: Maria I. *Randomly Abstract*
+(If possible, I’ll post a translation someday soon.)C: Maria I. *Randomly Abstract*